partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 *They disappear*

 Momo: Wait!
 Come back!
-Come back with Barley!!!
+Come back with Barkley!!!

 Momo: !!

-Earb: Momo-chan, look out!
+Muku: Momo-chan, look out!

-Earb: Owwwwwww!!
+Muku: Owwwwwww!!

-Momo: Earb!
+Momo: Muku!

-Earb: It hurts!
+Muku: It hurts!
 It hurts!!

-Momo: Earb, it's my fault you got hurt...
+Momo: Muku, it's my fault you got hurt...

-Earb: Was I... helpful?
+Muku: Was I... helpful?

-Momo: Earb...
+Momo: Muku...

 Momo: Yes...!
-Earb, thank you!
+Muku, thank you!

-Earb: I'll be okay-mon.
-So please, save Barley for me.
+Muku: I'll be okay-mon.
+So please, save Barkley for me.

 Momo: I understand.
-But Earb, you need help...
+But Muku, you need help...

 Momo: Let's get you back to Grandpa's.

-Earb: I've... become a brave boy-mon!
+Muku: I've... become a brave boy-mon!
 I can make it to Momo-chan's Grandpa's on my own now-mon.

-Momo: Earb...
+Momo: Muku...

-Clock: My, but you have grown up, Earb!
+Clock: My, but you have grown up, Muku!
 What a splendid, honorable act!

 Momo: Will you really be okay all alone?

-Earb: Yeah, I'm fine-mon. *wince*
+Muku: Yeah, I'm fine-mon. *wince*

 Judy: Don't overdo it...
 You don't have to put on a brave face...

-Earb: No...
-Earb doesn't want to slow Momo-chan and her friends down-mon.
-So, I want you to save Barley, for me-mon.
+Muku: No...
+Muku doesn't want to slow Momo-chan and her friends down-mon.
+So, I want you to save Barkley, for me-mon.

 Momo: What should we do...
 Captain, Mr. Clock...

-Clock: To further waste time here would only serve to dishonor Earb's actions.
+Clock: To further waste time here would only serve to dishonor Muku's actions.

 Judy: Hey, old man, still griping about the time as usual?!
 Although a little less loudly than usual.

 Clock: That is due to the time and our circumstances.
-If we want to rescue Barley, there is not a minute to lose to argument.
+If we want to rescue Barkley, there is not a minute to lose to argument.

 Momo: That's right...
-Earb, head straight to Grandpa's, and he'll take care of that injury, okay?
+Muku, head straight to Grandpa's, and he'll take care of that injury, okay?
 After that, you can wait there.

-Earb: Okay!
+Muku: Okay!
 Momo-chan, please find your way back to Grandpa's cottage afterward.

 Momo: Yes, I promise!

-Judy: But... the cabbage that snatched Barley, and the Dark Lord Cabbage, we don't know where either of them are, right?
+Judy: But... the cabbage that snatched Barkley, and the Dark Lord Cabbage, we don't know where either of them are, right?
 So what are we supposed to do?

 Momo: I wish...
-I wish for Barley back!
+I wish for Barkley back!

 Momo: Why...

 Unit 01: Momo-chan.
 The Dark Lord Cabbage's magic is stronger than your Flower Bracelet's.
 Your Grandpa said so, remember?

-Unit 01: Somehow, that big cabbage guy can transfer things instantly, so getting Barley back from the Dark Lord Cabbage... it's not going to be that easy.
+Unit 01: Somehow, that big cabbage guy can transfer things instantly, so getting Barkley back from the Dark Lord Cabbage... it's not going to be that easy.

 Momo: But then... what do we do?